danyshaanan/tcmount/README.md

 TODO

 * Implement rsync.run()
+* In link creation, if folder does not start with /, prefix with cwd
 * Use promises for prompt actions
 * Enable remote pathes in links varification
 * Write proper readme